Inspiring change through film: ĊineAmbjent comes to a successful end!

 Between 17th and 19th October, we held the 3rd edition of ĊineAmbjent – Friends of the Earth Malta’s environmental film festival!
 This edition was our largest yet, with 17 movies across 6 different locations!

-Movies covered a range of topics including the struggles of farmers and fisher people in maintaining their livelihoods, deep sea mining, factory farming, hunting, and the struggles of indigenous peoples against colonisation.
-We also showed a number of movies intended for families and broader audiences, including animations like Flow and The Wild Robot, and a documentary on Dr Jane Goodall – the renowned conservationist and primatologist who passed away earlier this month – called Jane Goodall: Reasons for Hope.
-This year’s selection aimed to not only raise awareness about various issues but also cultivate empathy and inspire discussions and action for a better world for people and planet!
+Movies covered a range of topics including the struggles of farmers and fisherpeople in maintaining their livelihoods, deep sea mining, factory farming, hunting, conservation, and the struggles of indigenous peoples against colonisation.
+We also showed a number of movies intended for families and broader audiences, including animation films, biographies and documentaries.
+This year’s selection aimed to not only raise awareness about various issues but also cultivate empathy and inspire discussions and action for a better world for people and planet.

 Do make sure to keep an eye out for our next edition of ĊineAmbjent!